alabeduarte/alabeduarte.github.io/blog/content/blog/test-driven-algorithms/sorting/index.md

 PASS (0.39 seconds)
 ```

-Now that our two scenarios are passing, let's evaluate our code so far.
+Now that our two scenarios are passing, let's evaluate our code so far...

-...

 Ok, looking at the code, there's no much I can think of to improve, except for
 the fact that our tests are a bit verbose at the moment.
 We're defining